virtual-labs/exp-metal-semiconductor-junctions-iiith/experiment/theory.md

 ### Schottky Barriers
 - **Definition**: A Schottky barrier is formed when a metal with a higher work function contacts a semiconductor, creating a rectifying junction.
 This results in a potential energy barrier that controls carrier injection and flow.
+Formation- height of schottky barrier  is determined by the difference between the metal work function and the semiconductor electron affinity :
 ![](./images/q1.png)

   - For n-type semiconductors, a large Schottky barrier restricts electron flow from the metal into the semiconductor, leading to rectifying behavior.